Clear glass of water in a dream on cream linen with a single wildflower beside it under a soft blue sky

 Today, if the theme resonates, name one “source” — a person, a place, a practice, an activity — in which you feel real filling.
 Plan a short return to it this week.
 The Healer recognizes such plans as respect for what is alive, and in the dreams that follow leads you to a real spring more often.

 Astrological note: A dream of a found source often comes during harmonious transits of Venus or the Moon through your 4th or 12th house, during their aspects to Jupiter, and in periods when Jupiter touches your Moon.
 Taureans, Cancers, and Sagittarians recognize this dream with particular accuracy.
-If Jupiter is now touching your Moon — the Healer leads you to the spring, and the dream conveys this through water that for the first time in long turns out to be “the right one” and “enough.”
+If Jupiter is now touching your Moon, the Healer leads you to the spring, and the dream conveys this through water that for the first time in a long while turns out to be “the right one” and “enough.”

 A dream of thirst is not a medical sign, but an honest mirror of your inner drought.
 In it you see where you are sharply short of what is alive, where you yourself forbade yourself to drink, where you are drinking the wrong thing, and where you have finally found a real source.

 Let these dreams be a gentle reminder of what is alive.
 Water in your life does not have to be a huge river: a small but clean stream to which you know how to return regularly is enough.
-And each time your dream seats you on dry ground or leads you to a vessel, some very living part of you quietly says: “acknowledge your thirst — and name which water is now within your strength; this, the simple kind, is enough for now.”
+And each time your dream seats you on dry ground or leads you to a vessel, a very living part of you quietly says: “acknowledge your thirst — and name which water is now within your strength; this, the simple kind, is enough for now.”